Nonye2K3/chia/CLI-Commands-Reference.md

 Command: `chia plots check -n [num checks] -l -g [substring]`

 First, this looks in all plot directories from your config.yaml.
 You can check those directories with `chia plots show`.
+This command will check whether plots are valid given the plot's associated keys and your machine's stored Chia keys, as well as test the plot with challenges to identify found plots vs. expected number of plots.

 `-g` check only plots with directory or file name containing case-sensitive [substring].
 **If `-g` isn't specified all plots in every plot directory in your config.yaml will be checked.**